Victim of Financial Fraud? Call Now

 Kurta Law Can Help

-If you worked with Edward Turley and you have concerns about your investments, contact Kurta Law today.
-Call 877-600-0098 or email info@kurtalawfirm.com.
+If you worked with Edward Turley and you have concerns about your investments, please contact us today at 877-600-0098 or info@kurtalawfirm.com for a free consultation.